ewoks-kit/ewoksweb/doc/create_graph.rst

 Input and output are used for declaring the input and the output of a graph respectively.
 They can be connected to ONLY ONE node in a given graph.
-The task_skeleton is given as an empty cell when the user needs to get a node in the graph without having the task with which is conected already defined.
+The task_skeleton is given as an empty cell when the user needs to get a node in the graph without having the task with which is connected already defined.
 In the *General* category 2 more icons represent the icon node that can be added and a *+G* which is used to add a subgraph from the local storage to the graph.